-Partnership Tools and Programs:
+Partnership Tools, Programs, and Promising Practices:

-- The DrillDown Clinical tab in the eReports portal shows race/ethnicity information for each member included in the measure.
-Export this dashboard to look at Cervical Cancer Screening compliance rates by race and ethnicity to learn more about inequities faced within your patient community. - Attend or view Partnership's Improving Measure Outcomes training on Women's Cancer Screenings. - Partnership members can access transportation for non-emergency medical services for assistance in traveling to and from appointments.
-Members can access services by calling Partnership Transportation Services at (866) 828-2303 Monday - Friday 7 a.m. - 7 p.m.
-PST.
+- Attend or view Partnership's Improving Measure Outcomes training on Women's Cancer Screenings. - Partnership members can access transportation for non-emergency medical services for assistance in traveling to and from appointments.
+Members can access services by calling Partnership Transportation Services at (866) 828-2303, Monday - Friday, 7 a.m. - 7 p.m.

-Member Care:
+Patient Care:

-- Establish a practice commitment to cancer screening. - Utilize "flag" alerts in the EMR / EHR system or pre-visit planning tools that each staff member can use to identify and communicate to members / members who are due for their screening services at every member encounter. - Ensure a clinician is available for cervical cancer screening. - If practice has no clinician available to complete cervical cancer screens, evaluate and optimize referral pathways. - Train entire clinical team on sexual health education, cultural competency for targeted communities, and motivational interviewing techniques. - Conduct chart scrubbing prior to the visit to determine if screening / preventive services are due. - If due, encourage, members to complete cervical cancer screening during current appointment. - Schedule future visits while the member is waiting to be seen by the provider or before the member leaves the office. - Use standardized templates in the EMR / EHR system to guide providers and staff through the visit to ensure all components were met and documented. - Consider a variety of service options and choices after hours and same day appointments, weekend cervical and/or breast cancer screening day(s)

-- Establish standard practice to include hrHPV testing, with or without cytology, for members 30 - 64 years of age. - For members experiencing homelessness, pair with shower clinic & feminine hygiene gift bag.
+- Establish a practice commitment to cancer screening. - Utilize "flag" alerts in the EMR/EHR system or pre-visit planning tools that each care team/staff can use to identify and communicate to patients who are due for their screening services at every patient encounter. - Ensure a clinician is available for cervical cancer screening. - If practice has no clinician available to complete cervical cancer screens, evaluate and optimize referral pathways. - Train entire clinical team on sexual health education, cultural competency for targeted communities, and motivational interviewing techniques. - Conduct chart scrubbing prior to the visit to determine if screening/preventive services are due. - If due, encourage patients to complete cervical cancer screening during current appointment. - Schedule future visits while the patient is waiting to be seen by the provider or before they leave the office. - Use standardized templates in the EMR/EHR system to guide providers and care team/staff through the visit to ensure all components were met and documented. - Consider a variety of service options and choices after hours and same day appointments, weekend cervical and/or breast cancer screening day(s). - Establish standard practice to include high-risk human papillomavirus (hrHPV) testing, with or without cytology, for members/patients 30 64 years of age. - For patients experiencing homelessness, pair with shower clinic & feminine hygiene gift bag.